naggie/dstask/README.md

 sync              : Pull then push to git repository, automatic merge commit. open              : Open all URLs found in summary/annotations git               : Pass a command to git in the repository.
-Used for push/pull. show-projects     : List projects with completion status show-tags         : List tags in use show-active       : Show tasks that have been started
+Used for push/pull. remove            : Remove a task (use to remove tasks added by mistake) show-projects     : List projects with completion status show-tags         : List tags in use show-active       : Show tasks that have been started